 - a summary description daily of the actual field site activities performed, including observation and training activities.

 - a summary of how student applied or might have applied the information covered in the assigned readings from text(s) for that week to their work as a rehabilitation counselor on their internship site or a similar site

 Activity Logs are maintained up-to-date weekly.
-At the end of the practicum assignment, the practicum student will submit the practicum log and a critique of the practicum experience to the practicum professor.
+At the end of the practicum and internship assignment, the student will submit the weekly log and a critique of the experience to the Clinical Coordinator.

 Lastly, students are required to submit at least three (3) taped (audio or video) sessions with critique.
 Each critique must include the intent of the session, what took place during the session, self-assessment, and plans for the next session.
-Students are responsible for security and erasure must have the consumer sign the informed consent form prior to recording counseling sessions.
-This form must remain in consumer file.
-To protect consumer's privacy, students are urged to use only first names in their taped sessions and to only use the day and time of appointment to identify tape.
+Students are responsible for security and erasure, in addition to having the client’s consent, prior to recording counseling sessions.
+This form must remain in client’s file.
+To protect client’s privacy, students are urged to use only first names in their taped sessions and to only use the day and time of appointment to identify tape.

-Students are required to purchase personal professional liability insurance and provide a Certificate of Insurance to the faculty supervisor before practicum/internship experiences begin.
+Students are required to purchase personal professional liability insurance and provide a Certificate of Insurance to the faculty supervisor or Clinical Coordinator, before practicum/internship experiences begin.
 Such insurance is required to be maintained and current during the Practicum and Internship I & II courses.

 Internship (Capstone Requirement)

 The 600-hour internship will occur in the last semester of the student’s program and will reflect the comprehensive work experience of a professional addictions and/or clinical mental health counselor.
 The Internship Manual describes the details of this clinical field experience.
 See the “Student Resources” section of the Department’s website (www.udc.edu) for the Counseling Internship manual.
 All practicum hours must be completed prior to the start of Internship.